FZJ-IEK3-VSA/pylpg/README.md

 This package provides bindings to execute the LPG from python.

-Basically it converts your settings into a JSON file for the LPG that specifies what the LPG should calculate and then
+Basically it converts your settings into a JSON file for the LPG that specifies what the LPG should calculate, starts the binary, waits for the results and then returns the results as pandas dataframe.

 Look into the test_pylpg.py for examples on use.

 Note that this package contains the full LPG binaries and the database.

 If you want to use a different database than the one that comes with the package, you need to replace the files.

 ## License

 MIT License